BrandonTang89/bdd_engine/README.md

 ```

 ## Architecture
 All BDDs are stored together as a big implicit directed acyclic graph.
-Each BDD node is identified by an integer id.
-This helps to save memory space and makes comparision of BDDs easier (if they have the same id, they are the same BDD).
+Each BDD node is uniquely identified by an integer id.
+This helps to save memory space and makes comparision of BDDs easier.
+Specifically, two formulae are logically equivalent iff they have the same BDD id.

 The true and false leaves are represented by the ids 1 and 0 respectively.